Inside the cheating scandal that rocked the chess world

 There was an even more in-depth analysis by professor Ken Regan, described as the “world’s greatest expert on cheating detection in chess” by ChessBase, who analysed all of Niemann’s games from the last two years, online and offline.

 “Niemann played well.
-But not too well,” he said in his verdict, which concluded that he do not cheat.
+But not too well,” he said in his verdict, which concluded that he did not cheat.

 That might have been the end of the controversy.
 But Carlsen waded into the subject again this week in an interview.

-“Unfortunately I cannot particularly speak on that,” Carlsen said when asked why he resigned from his last game with Neimann.
-“But, you know, people can draw their own conclusion and they certainly have.
+“Unfortunately I cannot particularly speak on that,” Carlsen said when asked why he resigned from his last game with Niemann.
+“But, you know, people can draw their own conclusion and they certainly have.”

 He then hinted that he may not remain cryptic for much longer.